top of page

 Cross Vine

-Cross vine (Bignonia capreolata) is a vigorous growing plant.
-The sunny red and orange trumpet shaped flowers are a delight but let the vine loose on a fence and it's easy to lose track of it.
-At Lady Bird Johnson Wildflower Center cross vines we growing up and across walls.
-This makes it so much easier to keep track of it and to see when a prune is needed.
-Encouraging it to grow up and out shows off the flowers beautifully.
+Cross vine (Bignonia capreolata) is a vigorous grower.
+The sunny red and orange trumpet-shaped flowers are delightful, but if you let the vine loose on a fence, it’s easy to lose track of it.
+At the Lady Bird Johnson Wildflower Center, cross vines were growing up and across walls.
+This makes it much easier to keep track of and see when a prune is needed.
+Encouraging it to grow up and out beautifully showcases the flowers.

 Golden Ragwort